Xtrmmax/ena-ai-recursion-maxine-harvey/docs/tags_log.md

 ---

 ## Purpose
-This document summarizes the development of the ENA.ai recursion framework from **v1.0 through v5.9**, completed over a focused 19-day iteration cycle.
+This document summarizes the evolution of the ENA.ai recursion framework from **v1.0 through v5.9**, completed over a focused 19-day iteration cycle.
-It records stability milestones, architectural refinements, and the emergence of a fully deterministic regulation system.
+It records key milestones in stability, architecture, and the emergence of **deterministic emotional physics** — fixed mathematical constraints governing self-regulation, within which adaptive personas operate.

 ---